 - Health Maintenance Organizations, in some circumstances

 Sec. § 542.053 states the exceptions to Chapter 542.

 Texas Insurance Code Chapter 542 – Violations and Remedies

 The purpose of Chapter 542 of the Texas Insurance Code is to punish insurers who do not pay claims promptly.
 It also forces insurers to be transparent in their investigations, payments and denials by requiring an explanation in writing.

 If an insurance company does not comply with the law, the customer may recover extra damages that punish the insurance company, including penalties, interest and attorney’s fees.
 These damages allowed by law make it dangerous for insurers in Texas to wrongfully delay or deny claim payments.

 An insurance company who acts “knowingly” or “intentionally” also runs the risk of paying treble (or triple) damages, in addition to the damages available under Chapter 542 of the Texas Insurance Code.

 Lawyers for Chapter 542 Violations

 At Haun Mena, we believe that you deserve a fair playing field when you’re up against the insurance company.
 If you have questions about the response you’ve received from the insurance company, or if you’re wondering if you’re being treated fairly, we invite you to contact us.

-Let our insurance lawyers put our experience to work, helping you evaluate your situation and proceed in the best way.
+Let our insurance lawyers and personal injury lawyers put our experience to work, helping you evaluate your situation and proceed in the best way.
 Our lawyers know how to help you fight back.
 Contact us today for your consultation.